 It has been a wild week in crypto.

-However, prime news has to be the possibility of PayPal allowing its 325 million users to buy and sell (trade) cryptocurrencies.
-And it won’t be PayPal alone.
-There is Venmo, its subsidiary, with over 52 million users moving over $30 billion of trading volumes in Q1 2020.
-There has been no official comment but there is more to be gleaned from their actions.
+However, prime news has to be the possibility of PayPal allowing its 325 million users to buy, sell, and trade cryptocurrencies.
+It won’t be PayPal alone, but also Venmo, its subsidiary, with over 52 million users moving over $30 billion of trading volumes in Q1 2020.
+There has been no official comment, but there is more to be gleaned from their actions.

 PayPal has been searching for qualified cryptographers.
-These engineers will be tasked with “designing, developing and maintaining key crypto products/features targeted towards availability, performance, and scalability of PayPal services”, and be part of their Strategic Technology Enablement team.
+These engineers will be tasked with “designing, developing and maintaining key crypto products and features targeted towards availability, performance, and scalability of PayPal services,” and be part of their Strategic Technology Enablement team.

 In yet another exciting development, the New York Department of Financial Services (NYDFS), may ease restrictions of the Bitlicense.